gitmurphy/collab-notes/open-ux-tools-i18next-update.md

   Instead of performing a recursive examination of each key-value pair in resources associated with specific namespace(s) each time the `t` function is invoked, we generate a comprehensive set of keys from all namespaces just once.

   Make sure your `tsconfig` `compilerOptions` has the `strict` flag or the `strictNullChecks` set to `true`.
   Also use TypeScript v5.
+> **Current Migration Status**
+> **[PENDING]** strictNullChecks is set to true in root tsconfig.
+TypeScript version is 5 apart from two test apps as mentioned above.
+> TODO: Check if satisfying both of these conditions means that this migration step is completed/ can be skipped.

 ### Codemods